-In this paper, we propose a unified framework of automatic interaction and dynamics discovery, called AIDD, for large network dynamical systems.
+In this paper, we propose a unified framework for network structure reconstruction and node dynamics simulation in the same time.
 We also propose a new standard based on control tasks to evaluate whether the true network dynamics can be learned.

-The main highlights of AIDD include scalability, universality, and robustness.
+Compared to our previous work in \cite{zhang2019general}, we formulate our problem in a more rigor mathematical form which is based on markov dynamics and localised networked interactions.
+We also propose a new mathematical framework for our model.
+A unified objective function based on log-likelihood is provided which is the theoretical foundation of why the model can be applied on different dynamics.
+We also describe how the optimization objective function can be decomposed into single nodes which is the basis for a new deep learning based node by node network reconstruction method.
+From experimental aspect, the main highlights of the model include scalability, universality, and robustness.
 The high scalability is reflected by the fact that the model can be applied to large networks with more than thousands of nodes with more than 90\% accuracy because the training procedure can be taken node by node.
-AIDD is a universal framework because it can be applied to various types of dynamics, including continuous, discrete, and binary.
+It is a universal framework because it can be applied to various types of dynamics, including continuous, discrete, and binary.